aleshaleksey/fansys23/abilities.md

 **Description**: Your vision can detect differences in temperature with pitch black (extreme cold) to blinding white (a blazing fire).
 You can see warm blooded creatures and other sources of heat even in complete darkness.

+**Special**: This ability is blocked by 3ft of earth, wood or organic material, or 1ft of stone or metal.
+It is also blocked by 10ft of water or other liquid.

 **Prerequisites**:
 |Heat Sense level|Range|MP dice prerequisite|Other|
 |-|-|-|-|